Mag. phil. Thomas Sommerer, MA PhD

 Critical EdTech

-Digital tools are often blindly adopted in lessons and school settings.
-Cricital EdTech looks at the critical background to these processes.
+Digital tools are often blindly adopted in educational settings.
+Critical EdTech examines the implications of these processes.

 Resonance